Brandon Graham

-Early years
+Early life

 As a youth, Graham played football for the Police Athletic League Detroit Giants for seven years until joining the eighth grade team.
 Born and raised in Detroit, Graham attended Crockett Vocational Tech, a school that began participating in Michigan High School Athletic Association (MHSAA) football competitions in 1996 and that did not have a proper locker room for its football team before moving in his senior season.
 Since the football field had no lights, parents had to shine their car lights on the field for late practices.
 At Crockett, Graham, who had been playing competitive football since age seven, was expected to make an immediate impact upon joining the football team's starting lineup as a sophomore, and at the end of the season he was recognized as an honorable mention lineman 2003 All-Detroit selection by The Detroit News.

 As a junior, Graham served as linebacker, offensive guard, placekicker, and punter for his team, and he led his team to the MHSAA state championships, while becoming one of three juniors named to the 2004 First-team All-Detroit team with one source listing him as a placekicker and the other as a linebacker on the team.
-Crockett won Detroit Public School League Division 1 championship game at Ford Field and entered the Division 5 MHSAA semifinals with a 12–0 record, but Crockett lost 9–0 to defending state champion Lumen Christi Catholic High School.
+Crockett won Detroit Public School League Division 1 championship game at Ford Field and entered the Division 5 MHSAA semifinals with a 12–0 record, but Crockett lost 9–0 to defending state champion Lumen Christi Catholic School.
 In addition to recording 91 tackles (20 for a loss), he maintained a 3.8 grade point average.
 In one game, he posted twelve tackles, four sacks, four forced fumbles, two blocked punts and scored on a 78-yard fake punt.
 He was selected for the Associated Press first-team Class B all-state team as a linebacker.

 In high school, Rivals.com ranked Graham as the top class of 2006 high school football prospect in the state of Michigan, the number two inside linebacker prospect and the overall fifteenth best prospect in the nation.
 Scout.com listed him as the number three linebacker in the nation and described him as the number one overall prospect in the midwest.
 Scout also described him as "arguably the best inside linebacker in the nation".
 ESPNU ranked him as the number two inside linebacker and number thirty-one prospect in the nation.
 Recruiting analyst Tom Lemming, listed Graham as the best linebacker in the country for USA Today.
 The Atlanta Journal-Constitution listed him at 15th among their national top 25 prospects.